EduArt-Robotik/edu_robocub_rescue_stack/README.md

 ## Control

 Two algorithms were developed as part of the search for a concept for traversing the parqours.
-One algorithm was completely reprogrammed, the other is largely based on the ROS Navigation Stack 2.
+One algorithm dosn't use the ROS Navigation Stack 2, the other is largely based on the ROS Navigation Stack 2.
 The algorithms are programmed in C++.
-All tests of the two algorithms were performed in Gazebo with an Eduard offroad robot on the TER0_ramp track.
+All tests of the two algorithms were performed in Gazebo with an [Eduard offroad robot](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/eduard_offroad) on the [TER0_ramp](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/TER0_ramp) track.

 ### Algorithm using the Nav2 navigation stack